UVADS/DS-4002/README.md

 | Exams   | 12/11         |           |  No Exam                |             |      |

 * N.B.
 There is no final exam for this class.
 * Attendance credit is earned during the project cycles.
-I.e. 9/8 through 12/3.
+I.e. from 9/8 through 12/3.
-* No assignments can be accepted after 12/11, due dates are listed in Canvas.
+* Due dates are listed in canvas and submissions are made via canvas except for CS3.
+No assignments can be accepted after 12/11.

 ## A few Policies that will Govern the Class
 Attendance Policy: The majority of the project work for this class is done during class.
 As such attendance is part of the course grade.
 Details are in the grading details page [Grading Policy](grading.md).